 What is Rhinoplasty?

-Rhinoplasty, nose surgery, is one of the longest-tenured procedures in cosmetic surgery, the first recorded nose surgery being performed in 1887.
-That makes sense because the nose is a focal point of the face.
+Rhinoplasty, or nose surgery, is one of the longest-tenured procedures in cosmetic surgery.
+The first recorded nose surgery was performed in 1887.
+Since the nose is a focal point of the face many patients choose this surgery.
+Rhinoplasty can help if your nose is out of proportion with the rest of your face, if you hate that bump on the bridge, or your nostrils flare more than you’d like.
+You don’t have to live with a nose you don’t like.
 Nose surgery with Dr. Hunsaker can change the way you see yourself.

-- The tip is enlarged or bulbous
+- Enlarged or bulbous tip

-- The tip droops
+- Drooping tip

 - The nose is out of proportion with the rest of the face

-- The nose is crooked or off-center
+- Crooked or off-center nose

 Before & After Rhinoplasty